henkm/linkify/README.md

     linkable_by :title, :id

-or, to not show only a selection of records:
+or, to show only a selection of records:

     linkable_by :title, :id, limit(10)